wennycooper/Andbot-Prototype-Integration-Plan/README.md

 # 1. Base
 ## 1.1 Components Status & Readiness
-* base frame: design completed, working on ordering process for manufacturing, should be delivered on 10/28
+* Base frame: design completed, working on ordering process for manufacturing, should be delivered on 10/28 (Richie MAY have updated date)
 * 3D printer:   10/15
 * wheels: 10/17 delivered
 * DC motors: 10/19 delivered